On Lattices over Valuation Rings of Arbitrary Rank: Uniqueness of the Decomposition if

 \section{Uniqueness of the Decomposition if $2 \in R^{*}$}

-We recall that for odd $p$ there are two isomorphism classes of unimodular $p$-adic lattices of rank $n$, and the isomorphism classes correspond to the possible values of the Legendre symbol of the discriminant of the lattice over the prime $p$ (see, for example, Section 4 of \cite{[Z]}).
-Then the decomposition of a general $p$-adic lattice as described in Section \ref{Jordan} allows us to define the symbol of the $p$-adic lattice, and the possible symbols are in one-to-one correspondence with isomorphism classes of $p$-adic lattices.
+We recall that for odd $p$ there are two isomorphism classes of unimodular $p$-adic lattices of rank $n$, and the isomorphism classes correspond to the possible values of the Legendre symbol of the discriminant of the lattice over the prime $p$ (see, for example, Section 3 of \cite{[Z]}).
+Then the decomposition of a general $p$-adic lattice as described in Section \ref{Jordan} allows us to define the \emph{symbol} of the $p$-adic lattice, which is an expression of the form $\prod_{k=0}^{m}(p^{k})^{\varepsilon_{k}n_{k}}$ with $n_{k}\in\mathbb{N}$ being the rank of the uni-valued component of valuation $k$ and $\varepsilon_{k}\in\{\pm1\}$ is the appropriate Legendre symbol.
+Moreover, the possible symbols are in one-to-one correspondence with isomorphism classes of $p$-adic lattices.
 We now use a simple argument to show that a similar assertion holds over any 2-Henselian valuation ring (of arbitrary rank) with a finite residue field in which 2 is invertible.

 Following Section 4 of \cite{[MH]}, we define, for a decomposition of $M$ as an orthogonal direct sum $K \oplus L$, the \emph{reflection} corresponding to this decomposition to be the map $r:M \to M$ which takes $x \in K$ to $x$ and $y \in L$ to $-y$.
 This map is an involution, which preserves the bilinear form on $M$.
 First we prove